 • Do not hang your valuable artwork in direct sunlight.
 Even with protective UV-blocking glass, prolonged exposure to the suns heat can destroy your art.

 • Use incandescent bulbs to light your artwork.
 Incandescent lights have only 4% of their rays in the damaging UV range.
-(Fluorescent lights, on the other hand have a high concentration of UV rays and should not be used to light your artwork.)
+(Fluorescent lights, on the other hand, have a high concentration of UV rays and should not be used to light your artwork.)

 • Illuminate your art at the lowest light level possible for enjoyment.

 Unfortunately, the sun is not the only source of harmful UV light.
 ALL light sources, whether natural or artificial have some of their components in the ultraviolet range.
 The most dramatic visual effect of exposure to UV light is the dramatic fading of colours – especially those colours that contain red.
-Other effects include the yellowing and/or bleaching of paper fibers, sizing, dyes, brighteners and fillers.
+Other effects include the yellowing and/or bleaching of paper fibres, sizing, dyes, brighteners and fillers.
 Some pigments may experience the opposite effect and actually darken to black when exposed to UV light, The materials that make up your artwork – the paper or fabric on which the image is displayed, may become brittle.
 Photos may appear yellow or stained with ghostly silver deposits rising to the surface.
 Once damage from ultraviolet light has occurred, it can never be reversed.
 That’s why it is important for you to understand what you can do to prevent this type of damage in the first place.

 How to properly hang your artwork.

 Now that you have your custom framed artwork in hand, it is time to hang it properly to maximize enjoyment for the longest time possible.
-Properly hung artwork combines concern for the safety of the artwork with the aesthetic concerns of lighting, and visual balance within the room.
+Properly hung artwork combines concern for the safety of the artwork with the aesthetic concerns of lighting and visual balance within the room.

 Care should be taken to hang the piece in an area where it will not become damaged by heat, ultra-violet light or humidity.
 Hang your artwork out of the line of direct sunlight.
 In sunny environments, or in areas that are lit with fluorescent lighting, be sure to ask your framer to use conservation quality glass that will filter out most of the harmful UV rays.
 Never hang your valuable artwork over a heat source, or in an area that will be high in humidity (such as a steamy bathroom).
 Heat and humidity can cause serious damage to your art.

 There are two basic lighting techniques available for your home: ambient "room" lighting or "spot" lighting.
-Domestic lighting is often preferable for the home, because it allows the work of art to blend in with the rest of the room.
+Domestic lighting is often preferable for the home because it allows the work of art to blend in with the rest of the room.
 Spotlights, on the other hand, make a piece "pop" – a nice touch for really special pieces.
-Spot lighting can be dramatic (using can lighting or light strips that affix right to the wall or the frame itself) or subtle, (using room lamps strategically placed to give ample direct light to the piece).
+Spotlighting can be dramatic (using can lighting or light strips that affix right to the wall or the frame itself) or subtle, (using room lamps strategically placed to give ample direct light to the piece).
 When using spotlights, be careful not to create shadows by using strong lights on a deep frame.
 Remember to keep your wiring as "invisible" as possible.
 The secret to attractive artwork display...
-Iocation, location, Iocation.
+Location.
 Hang your artwork at the eye-level of the "average" person in the room.
-If you are hanging the art in a room where more time is spent seated then standing, "eye-level " should be lower, Hang smaIler, more detailed pieces in small spaces such as hallways and corridors, where impact is less important than content, and the art can be enjoyed up close and personal.
+If you are hanging the art in a room where more time is spent seated then standing, "eye-level " should be lower, Hang smaller, more detailed pieces in small spaces such as hallways and corridors, where the impact is less important than content, and the art can be enjoyed up close and personal.
 Larger, "atmospheric" pieces require more room for the viewer to stand back and enjoy – hang these pieces opposite the entrance to a room or at the end of a corridor.

 Unless you are striving for an eclectic "antique shop" look, groupings should look as though they belong together.
 Select frame styles that are compatible, and matting styles that will work well together and create a balanced, unified look to the group as a whole.
 Spacing is an important element in a grouping.
-Each picture should be placed not too far from, nor too close to its neighbor.
+Each picture should be placed not too far from, nor too close to its neighbour.
 The most common recommended way to create balance in a grouping is to lay the entire layout on the floor.
 This will allow you to get a sense of how the grouping will look on the wall, allow for adjustments and accurate measurements.
 Another tip is to align the tops or bottoms of the various pictures in the group.
 Below, you will find some popular grouping techniques that should get you started.

 Take care to use the proper hanging hardware for your type of wall and that will bear the weight of the framed piece.
 Plaster walls and drywall require different types of hardware.
 (Artwork that falls off of the walls is not only a danger to itself, but to everyone that visits your home).
-If you are uncertain what type of hanging hardware you should be using, ask your framer for advise.
+If you are uncertain what type of hanging hardware you should be using, ask your framer for advice.
 Tell him or her what type of walls you will be hanging the piece on – most framers have an array of products designed for nearly any type of hanging situation.
 Use two hooks to hang anything larger than 8" x 10".
 When determining where to put the hooks, use a carpenters level to ensure that the picture will hang straight.
 This will help distribute the picture’s weight more evenly, and your picture will hang straight without constant vigilance.

 It’s generally easier to hang an odd number of pieces, such as three or five, but an even number can be just as successful.
-Following are five common examples for simple displays that start from an imaginary point of reference.
+Following are five common examples of simple displays that start from an imaginary point of reference.